 Tools that are free for open source projects in each of the above categories are listed below.

 OWASP already maintains a page of known SAST tools: Source Code Analysis Tools, which includes a list of those that are “Open Source or Free Tools Of This Type”.
 Any such tools could certainly be used.
-One such cloud service that looks promising is:
+One such cloud service is:

 In addition, we are aware of the following commercial SAST tools that are free for Open Source projects:

 - Coverity Scan Static Analysis - Can be lashed into Travis-CI so it’s done automatically with online resources.
-Supports over a dozen programming languages as documented here in the section Comprehensive support for these programming languages and frameworks.
+Supports over a dozen programming languages.

 If your project has a web application component, we recommend running automated scans against it to look for vulnerabilities.
-OWASP maintains a page of known DAST Tools: Vulnerability Scanning Tools, and the Licence column on this page indicates which of those tools have free capabilities.
+OWASP maintains a page of known DAST Tools, and the License column on this page indicates which of those tools have free capabilities.
 Our primary recommendation is to use one of these: